TomPrint/Toolman/readme.txt

 - create button in WorkerDetails.js
 - use Modal.js with descirption="pracownika"
 - it's working but need to fix to update page after delete.

+02/01/23 - display images in SingleItem details.
+- update s3 policy to show images
+- create simple onClick functionality to enlarge image
+- conditionally show image if it is avaiable for an item, otherwise display nothing